Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Introduction

-In this study, we treat the weighted Hardy spaces $\H^\infty(\D_d, w)$ defined later in (\ref{eq:Hinf}).
-The elements of this space are (complex) regular functions whose domain is $\D_d=\{z\in\mathbb{C}\mid |\mathop\mathrm{Im} z|<d\}$ ($d>0$) and have an asymptotic decay with $\mathop\mathrm{Re} z\to\pm\infty$ dominated by a weight function $w$ with certain properties.
+Below we describe the background of this study more precisely.
 The spaces $\H^\infty(\D_d, w)$ appear in literature as spaces of variable-transformed functions \cite{stenger1993,stenger2011,sugihara2003,tanaka2009function}.
 For example, the double exponential (DE) transform, which is well-used in numerical analysis \cite{takahashi1974double}, has the form

 and shows a double-exponential decay.
 Also, TANH transform $g(\tanh(x/2))$ is commonly used \cite{schwartz1969numerical,haber1977tanh}.
 These variable transformations are employed for the accurate approximation of functions by yielding functions with rapid decay on $\D_d$, which enables us to neglect the values of the functions for large $|x|$.
 This motivates us to analyze the approximation possibility over weighted Hardy spaces with general weight functions $w$.
+After \citeasnoun{sugihara2003} demonstrated near optimality of sinc approximation formulas